 With an ever-growing remit, marketers face a number of challenges.
 We discuss which marketing challenges are most widely felt thanks to recent research of over 200 businesses.

-In 2021, we surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
-What are the biggest marketing challenges in 2021?
+This year, we surveyed over 200 marketers to find out more about how they report, the challenges they face and what they think would help them improve their outputs.
+What are the biggest marketing challenges in 2022?
 You’re about to find out!

 Table of Contents

 In our survey, we found some intriguing data around the biggest marketing challenges felt in 2022.
 These included: